Is the Keto Diet Expensive?

 Yup, been there done that!
 It also gives you the opportunity to use coupons and take advantage of sales for items you need.

 On top of saving money, studies show that people who plan and track their progress have better diet results!
-With that in mind, consider using a daily journal like this one.

 2. Cook at Home